-The proposed Project does include uses that would increase the use of park and recreation facilities in the area.
-The nearest park (Trolley Park) is approximately 1,000 feet as the crow flies southwest of the Project.
-The Project would include open space areas throughout the Project site in accordance with City standards.
-The centrally-located open space area could function as a recreational amenity for the proposed residences.
+The proposed project does include uses that would increase the use of park and recreation facilities in the area.
+The nearest park (Inspiration Park) is approximately 4,077 feet as the crow flies north (or 1.43 miles by road) of the project.
 The City of Fresno maintains a park goal to provide five acres of city park space per 1,000 residents.
-To meet this park goal, the project would require up to 2.06 acres of park uses for the 413 residents.
-Because the Project does not meet this goal directly, the applicant would be required to pay the required park impact fees prior to building permit issuance.
+To meet this park goal, the project would require up to approximately 0.61 acres of park uses for the 122 residents.
+In accordance with Section 12-4.705, Article 4.7, Chapter 12 of the FMC, the subdivider shall pay in-lieu fees for a tentative map containing less than or equal to 50 parcels prior to building permit issuance.

-Demand for parks generated by the Project is within planned services levels of the City of Fresno Parks and Community Services Department and the applicant will pay any required impact fees at the time building permits are obtained.
+Demand for parks generated by the project is within planned services levels of the City of Fresno Parks and Community Services Department and the applicant will pay any required impact fees at the time building permits are obtained.
 Impacts will be less than significant.